-A week in Madrid is barely enough to scratch the surface of this wonderful city, never mind a day!
+A week in is barely enough to scratch the surface of this wonderful city, never mind a day in Madrid!
 It is however possible to get a sense of its magnificence in 24 hours or less.
 Madrid is one of our favorite places in Spain, and we have had the good fortune to visit a few times.
 It is also the gateway to many of our travel destinations like Japan or the Maldives.
 Seville, which is our home base has a small airport, so a lot of the international flights depart from Madrid, meaning we either have to fly or take the train there.
-Here is how to spend a lovely day in the vast metropolis.
+Here is a day in Madrid itinerary when you’re short on time.

 One of our favorite places to stay (Affiliate link you can use to search for this or another hotel) in Madrid is the Clement Barajas Hotel.
 We love this place because :